Haft-e Tir bombing

+A few years afterward, a tribunal in Kermanshah sentenced four alleged "Iraqi agents" to death for their supposed role in the incident.
+Separately, a Tehran tribunal executed Mehdi Tafari on the same charges.
+By 1985, however, the head of military intelligence publicly claimed that the operation had in fact been carried out by royalist army officers.

 Bombing

-On 28 June 1981, the Hafte tir bombing occurred, killing the chief justice and party secretary Ayatollah Mohammad Beheshti, four cabinet ministers (health, transport, telecommunications and energy ministers), twenty-seven members of the Majlis, including Mohammad Montazeri, and many other government officials.
+On 28 June 1981, the Hafte Tir bombing occurred, killing the chief justice and party secretary Ayatollah Mohammad Beheshti, four cabinet ministers (health, transport, telecommunications and energy ministers), twenty-seven members of the Majlis, including Mohammad Montazeri, and many other government officials.

 Immediate aftermath

 Khomeini accused the PMOI to be responsible and, according to BBC journalist Baqer Moin, the Mujahedin were "generally perceived as the culprits" for the bombing in Iran.
 The Mujahedin never publicly confirmed or denied any responsibility for the deed.
 They stated that the attack was "a natural and necessary reaction to the regime's atrocities."

 Iranian investigation and judicial proceedings

 SAVAK and Iraq were immediately held responsible by Iranian authorities, but two days later the People's Mujahedin of Iran (MEK) was blamed.
 On 6 July, the bomber was finally identified as a 23-year-old man named Mohammad Reza Kolahi.
 Kolahi had secured a job in the building disguised as a sound engineer.
 Iran accused Kolahi of being a member of the MEK.
 But one Iranian dissident said the government did not find him having any organizational links.

-According to Tasnim, it is not possible that MEK to be fully responsible for the incident, and the bomb had been transmitted to Iran or built by military technicians in the country, with the help of Western and Israeli spy services.
-In other words, the United States and Israel, with the sophisticated technology of that day, designed the bomb and plan of operation then presented the bomb and plan to MEK for operating.

 Several years later, Iran executed four "Iraqi agents" for the bombing.
 In 1985, Iranian military intelligence stated that the bombing was not conducted by the MEK but by pro-monarchy officers in the Iranian army.